 begin’ tab to begin taking JEE Main mock test.

-CBSE is yet to activate the link for JEE Main Mock Test 2018.
-Candidates can take the mock test of JEE Main 2018 as soon as it is made available online.
-In the meantime, test takers can practice JEE Main mock test of the previous year from by signing in from the link given.
+CBSE has activated the link for JEE Main Mock Test 2018.
+Candidates can take the mock test of JEE Main 2018 made available online.

 The question palette of JEE Main 2018 mock test indicates the status of the questions.
 The Question palette will be displayed on the right side of the screen and each status will be shown with different colour and symbol.
 A screenshot of the question palette is given below: